UW-GAC/primed_ukbb_gsr/README.md

 If a trait you wish to download does not have a unique phenocode, then you may need "coding", "modifier", or both to uniquely identify a trait.
 For example, to download one of the colorectal cancer traits, you need to set both: <br/>
 <code>"download_pan_ukbb.phenocode": ["20001"]</code> <br/>
 <code>"download_pan_ukbb.coding": ["1020"]</code> <br/>
-because the particular trait is uniquely identified in the phenotype manifest by this phenocode and coding.
+because this particular trait is uniquely identified in the phenotype manifest by this phenocode and coding.
 Note that we can still leave "modifier" empty because it is not needed to identify this trait.

 #### 5. modifier

 Similar as above, to download one of the blood pressure traits, you need to set both: <br/>
 <code>"download_pan_ukbb.phenocode": ["DBP"]</code> <br/>
 <code>"download_pan_ukbb.modifier": ["combined_medadj_raw"]</code> <br/>
-because the particular trait is uniquely identified in the phenotype manifest by this phenocode and modifier.
+because this particular trait is uniquely identified in the phenotype manifest by this phenocode and modifier.
 Note that we can still leave "coding" empty because it is not needed to identify this trait.

 #### 6. population